 Dates and Oats Creme Brulee

 - 1 ½ cup quick cooking oats

 - 12 pieces pitted dried dates snipped with scissors into small

-- 1/4 cup granulated sugar for crisping the top
+- ¼ cup sugar for crisping the top - organic

 - Sprinkle sugar, evenly, over the tops of the oats.
 I experimented with raw (turbinado) sugar and also coconut sugar.
 All three were delicious but the granulated sugar is the one that gave the traditional hard topping that you can tap with a spoon.